koesterlab/teaching-data-analysis-visualization-reproducibility/source/devenv.rst

 There are numerous options available.
 In this course, we will use Visual Studio Code (VSCode), which is one of the most popular options and offers numerous useful extensions for our tasks.

-If you are on Windows, follow `these <https://code.visualstudio.com/docs/remote/wsl>`_ instructions to install VSCode in combination with WSL.
+* If you are on Windows, follow `these <https://code.visualstudio.com/docs/remote/wsl>`_ instructions to install VSCode in combination with WSL.
-Otherwise, just install `VSCode <https://code.visualstudio.com>`__.
+* Otherwise, just install `VSCode <https://code.visualstudio.com>`__.

-After installing VSCode, open it and install the following extensions:

-* Python
-* Jupyter
-* Rainbow csv
-* indent-rainbow
-* Black Formatter
+* Finally, you can also run this course in the browser, using Gitpod.
+  For this purpose, first create an account on Github (a code hosting platform).
+  Then, open the so-called `Gitpod workspace for this course <https://gitpod.io/new/#https://github.com/koesterlab/teaching-data-analysis-visualization-reproducibility>`__.

-The VSCode windows contains three main areas:
+The VSCode window contains three main areas:

 .. image:: https://code.visualstudio.com/assets/home/home-screenshot-mac-2x-v2.png
    :alt: VSCode window